Start with safe defaults

 architecture,cost,triage, orremediation. - CloudEval keeps the selected profile separate from selected resources.

-- CloudEval applies the profile’s focus, starter prompt, response style, and tool priorities.
+- CloudEval applies the profile’s focus, starter prompt, response style, output contract, and tool priorities.

-- The run uses the same project evidence and safety checks as normal chat.
+- The run uses the same project evidence, grounding rules, and safety checks as normal chat.

-- The final answer is biased toward the selected role without overriding user intent, accuracy, or citation expectations.
+- The final answer is shaped by the selected role without overriding user intent, accuracy, or citation expectations.

 Default as a profile id.